PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 You can also generate images in Copilot and upload them to the site directly.

-!!!
-Tip "Using the image generator effectively"
+!!! ai "Using the image generator effectively"

     AIDA uses the item title to generate or search for images.
 These may not fit the image you want, so enter your own description to return more relevant images.